SIEGE III: The formation of dense stellar clusters in sub-parsec resolution cosmological simulations with individual star feedback: Results

 On the other hand, the 'Winds, SFE=1.0' model shows remarkably high stellar density values already at early times, with two compact stellar clumps clearly visible at $z=15.5$.
 At lower redshift, this model shows some similarities with its lower-SFE homologous, in particular in terms of the extent of the diffuse stellar component but, besides the larger $\Sigma_{\rm *}$ values, it also shows a larger abundance of dense aggregates at $z=10.5$.

 The stellar component in the 'Winds, THIMF' model shows intermediate features between the 'Winds' and the 'FC22' models, with a distribution of diffuse stars similar to the one of the 'Winds, SFE=0.1', but with the presence of very few compact knots with maximum densities similar to their counterparts in the FC22 model.

+The 'Winds-THIMF' model is characterised by a much stronger feedback (i.e. a higher injected specific mass and energy rate, see Fig. 1) than the 'Winds, SFE=0.1' and the 'Winds, SFE=1.0' models, characterised by a standard \cite{kro01} IMF.
+This is the reason for the significantly lower density of the star clusters present in this model.

 A few more representative star clusters and clumps in our 4 models are shown in Fig. \ref{fig_map_clumps} and will be discussed in App. \ref{sec_more_clumps}.

 The normalised PDF of the central surface stellar density at $z=10.5$ shown in Fig. \ref{fig_pdf_sigma} (computed as in Fig. \ref{fig_pdf_SFR}), helps gaining further insight into the differences between our models.
 This plot confirms the narrow distribution of the 'FC22' model, peaking slightly below $\Sigma_{\rm *}\sim 10^2~M_{\odot}$ pc$^{-2}$.
 The 'Winds, SFE=0.1' peaks at a value of $\Sigma_{\rm *}\sim 20~M_{\odot}$ pc$^{-2}$ but is slighly more populated at the highest values than the 'FC22'.
 The 'Winds, THIMF' and the 'Winds, SFE=1.0' have distribtions skewed towards the lowest and highest $\Sigma_{\rm *}$ values, respectively.
 These results confirm that the 'Winds, SFE=1.0' model shows the densest stellar aggregates.